DuncanMearns/pydra/docs/readme.md

-If the functionality of a `Worker` is significantly affected by whom it receives messages from, consider distributing the tasks among multiple separate workers, provided the processing power of the computer allows it (remember - every worker runs in its own process!).
+If the functionality of a `Worker` is significantly affected by whom it receives messages from, consider distributing the tasks among multiple separate workers, provided the processing power of the computer allows it (remember - every worker runs in its own process).
 Workers can be assigned to [pipelines](#pipelines) to ensure that like data are saved together.

 Finally, messages that are destined for the main `Pydra` object need to be decorated with the `LOGGED` message type.